Frequently Asked Questions

 Q. What planned amenities/services will be in the neighborhood?

-A. The most notable amenities will be parks and trails, owned and operated by Bend Park & Recreation District.
-We are building a community gathering space, Discovery Corner, in the core of the mixed-housing neighborhood along the Skyline Ranch Road, which will be owned and managed by the HOA.
-This area will house live/work units with ground-level small retail spaces and short-term overnight rentals in the 2nd and 3rd story residential spaces.
+A. The most notable amenities are parks and trails, owned and operated by Bend Park & Recreation District.
+In 2024, we completed a community gathering space, Discovery Corner, in the core of the mixed-housing neighborhood along the Skyline Ranch Road, which is owned and managed by the HOA.
+This area has live/work units with ground-level small retail spaces and short-term overnight rentals in the 2nd and 3rd story residential spaces.
 And lastly, nearby shops, restaurants and businesses that call NorthWest Crossing home are valuable amenities just down the road for the residents of Discovery West.

 Q. Can I purchase a homesite?

 A. We have a team of builders, formally called our Guild Builders, that purchase homesites and build custom and spec homes.
-Any homesites that are not purchased by builders will be available through Harcourts the Garner Group via the Central Oregon MLS.
-You can learn more about how to buy a home in Discovery West here, Or contact Harcourts the Garner Group for details on available homes and homesites.
-A portion of Phase 5 custom homesites may be available to the public in late spring 2023.
+Currently, no homesites are available for purchase by the public.
+You can learn more about how to buy a home in Discovery West here, or contact Harcourts the Garner Group for details on available homes and homesites.

 Q. Who are the developers of Discovery West?